asaiatin/asaiatin.github.io/_posts/2021-06-20-Looking back.md

 Normally - I exasperate for a few days and things settle down.
 Not this time, some more ancillary things happened, maybe those contributed as well but it's fair to say - I don't have a confident verdict on the MBA thing.

-Somewhere deep down, I know Dalan's right.
+Somewhere deep down, I know Dalan is right.
 I don't plan to startup.
+It's tough to get calls from aspirational place.
 Most people I have asked have given mixed answers and I've mainly fed the answers with confirmation bias to base my decisions and partly how I'm actually a bad rat who has to go through the grunt again, something I feel is not fair.
 I did awesome work.
 Let me continue to do so.
 Why subject me to standardized exam, atrocious grade and classes again :/

 All right, rant over.
 Now, back to tweet - Among all this, I really did lose the plot and felt quiet down the whole week.
 So this tweet triggered a thought stream that made me realise that I should appreciate what I've done for myself.